Rate Limits

 limit.

-If those values are not set, then the default values from the Project Settings will be used.
+If those values are not set, the server defaults will be used.

 There are some scenarios where you may want to set a custom quota for a User, Bot, or ClientApplication.
 For example, say you expect higher traffic for a specific User, Bot, or ClientApplication than the default user quota in your project, you can set a custom quota for that User, Bot, or ClientApplication.
 See how to set user-specific FHIR quotas for more information about how to do this.